-Module code: MBWK683 Semester 1 en 2 NQF-Level:7 Title: Applied Kinderkinetics Practical

-Title: Applied Kinderkinetics Practical

-- demonstrate comprehensive and systematic knowledge of the neurological as well as motor control systems, motor development phases of 0 to 12-year-old children, motor abnormalities and motor-related learning problems, suitable evaluation and intervention methods (for home programmes as well), progression in lesson compilation, selection of suitable programme material, the theoretical basis and composition (test elements) of evaluation batteries to evaluate normal as well as abnormal development, causes, characteristics and evaluation methods of special populations and of specific disabilities in children; - demonstrate the skills to identify and analyse critical problems regarding the child's motor and physical development and generate solutions in the form of suitable Kinderkinetics intervention and development programmes in an ethically responsible manner; - demonstrate the ability to collect, analyse and interpret scientific research data under supervision from literature and case studies and then use the results to improve the child's motor and physical development: - apply evaluation methods with regard to the neuro-motor development of children 0-12 years old and develop kinderkinetics programmes for a variety of child populations and communicate them in writing and orally in a prescribed report format to an audience and other professional people and peers and evaluate and improve the programme and feedback where and if necessary; and generate solutions that involve the child's physical, motor and body composition in an ethically responsible manner.

-Modes of delivery for modules are full-time/contact.
-No modules are presented "online" or presented from one campus to students on another campus.

-Assessment for obtaining a participation mark is done according to the prescriptions in the study guide for each module.
+Module code: MBWK683 Semester 1 and 2 NQF-Level:7 Title: Applied Kinderkinetics Practical Module outcomes: After the module has been completed, the student should be ab le to: motor control systems, motor devel abnormalities and motor-related lear methods (for home programmes as suitable programme material, the th evaluation batteries to evaluate no demonstrate comprehensive and systematic knowledge of the neurological as well as motor control systems, motor development phases of 0 to 12-year-old children, motor abnormalities and motor-related learning problems, suitable evaluation and intervention methods (for home programmes as well), progression in lesson compilation, selection of suitable programme material, the theoretical basis and composition (test elements) of evaluation batteries to evaluate normal as well as abnormal development, causes, characteristics and evaluation methods of special populations and of specific disabilities in children; demonstrate the skills to identify and and physical development and gene intervention and development progra erate solutions in the form of suitable Kinderkinetics demonstrate the ability to collect, a supervision from literature and case child's motor and physical development e studies and then u years old and develop kinderkinetics communicate them in writing and ora apply evaluation methods with regard to the neuro-motor development of children 0-12 years old and develop kinderkinetics programmes for a variety of child populations and communicate them in writing and orally in a prescribed report format to an audience and other professional people and peers and evaluate and improve the programme and feedback where and if necessary; and • generate solutions that involve the ethically responsible manner. child's physical, moto or and body composition in an Mode of delivery: Modes of delivery for modules are full-tipresented from one campus to students of ules are presented "online" or Assessment methods: Assessment methods: Assessment for obtaining a participation mark is done according to the prescriptions in the study guide for each module.
 Formal assessment (class tests and assignments) will be written according to the guidelines in the study guides and at the times scheduled for them in the academic calendar.
 Students write one final examination at the end of a semester according to the academic timetable.
 A second examination opportunity will be available to students who have missed the first opportunity and/or have failed the first examination.